-Despite its spacious interior and comfortable ride, most reviewers say that the 2014 Lincoln Navigator is outclassed by rivals that are more refined.
+Despite its spacious interior and comfortable ride, most test drivers say that the 2014 Lincoln Navigator is outclassed by rivals that are more refined.

 - "There's no denying that the full-size 2014 Lincoln Navigator SUV offers some desirable attributes.
 There simply aren't that many luxury vehicles out there that can seat eight passengers in comfort, swallow a small mountain of cargo or tow a 9,000-pound trailer, and do it all with style.
 However, we suspect very few luxury SUV shoppers truly need this rare combination of abilities.
 And those who do will likely be better served by one of the Lincoln's newer, more up-to-date rivals." -- Edmunds